danielrico/qone/README.md

 Download it and put it in the same folder as P2 : your-website/wp-content/themes

 4. Activate it
 Go to your-website.com/wp-admin/themes.php and activate Qone.
-Et voilà !

 THANK YOU